-Follow the instruction on the screen and enter your name, address, telephone number, email address etc.
+Follow the instruction on the screen and enter your name, address, telephone number, email address etc. Please fill out in order of Family Name, First Name, Middle Name.
+(As written on your Passport) Be sure to enter a prospective academic supervisor.

-- Be sure to enter a prospective academic supervisor. - Your personal information registered through the online application system will be used for the following purposes.
+- \ Your personal information registered through the online application system will be used for the following purposes.
 Therefore, please enter accurate information. - 1.
 Carry out entrance examinations and screening. - 2.
 Notify and send the screening results. - 3.
 Send documents for enrollment procedures to successful applicants. - 4.
 Send information before and after admission. - 5.
 Create statistical data on entrance examinations. - 6.
 Create student registration data and Student ID-Cards. - 7.
 Receive application fees. - 8.
 Check the access status to the Service.